Return to List

 How Are Preserved Flowers Made?
 Step-by-Step Guide

-Preserved flowers (also called eternal flowers or everlasting roses) are real, natural flowers that undergo a preservation process to maintain their fresh appearance.
+Preserved flowers, also known as eternal flowers or everlasting roses, are real, natural flowers that undergo a preservation process to maintain their fresh appearance.
 Unlike dried flowers, preserved flowers stay soft, vibrant, and realistic because their natural moisture is replaced with plant-based preserving solutions.

 Key Benefits